 Through the annual legislative program, the City of Janesville administration strategically communicates its legislative priorities to federal and state legislators and the public.

-Each year City staff develops federal and state legislative agendas which are officially adopted by the City Council.
-The agendas include the City’s primary legislative priorities for the coming year.
+Each year City staff develops a federal and state legislative agenda which is officially adopted by the City Council.
+The agenda includes the City’s primary legislative priorities for the coming year.

-- Funding Support for Public Transit: Today, Americans rely more than ever on public transit.
-The Janesville Transit System (JTS) meets the transportation needs of the public by providing daily bus service within Janesville and regionally, allowing citizens to get to work, school and essential services such as healthcare.
-Federal funding is vital to supporting JTS’ capital needs and daily operations.
-We are encouraged that Congress passed the FAST Act, which increases dedicated bus funding by 89 percent over five years.
-However, federal transit funding is not distributed equitably to states.
-Currently, Wisconsin accounts for two percent of the nation’s population but receives just one percent of the funding.
-Under the previous transportation program, capital funding for bus fleet management was significantly reduced.
-We remind Congress of the importance of funding for the Bus and Bus Related Facilities program to provide adequate support to transit systems for major equipment replacements.
+- ISSUE 2: Funding Support for Public Transit: The Janesville Transit System (JTS) meets the transportation needs of the public by providing daily bus service within Janesville and regionally, allowing citizens to get to work, school, and essential services such as healthcare.
+Federal funding is vital to support Transit’s capital needs and daily operations.
+We are ecstatic about Janesville’s recent receipt of capital funding for additional buses.
+We remind Congress of the importance of funding the Bus and Bus Related Facilities program and the annual operating assistance program to provide adequate support for transit services in Wisconsin.

-- Fair and Equitable Distribution of State Shared Revenue: The existing method for distribution of shared revenue to municipalities is inequitable.
-The City of Janesville receives just $80 per resident in shared revenue while our 14 peer communities receive an average of $179 per resident.
-The City of Janesville has been a fiscally-responsible steward of taxpayer dollars with the third lowest property tax rate and fourth lowest property tax per capita among our 14 peer communities.
-State shared revenue is vital to our ability to provide public services to our citizens and should be distributed among municipalities in a fair and equitable manner.
-If Janesville received state shared revenue that was equal to that of the average peer city, it would equate to an increase of approximately $6.3 million each year, more than doubling Janesville’s current distribution.
-We request that the legislature “unfreeze” and annually recalculate shared revenue, allowing for factors such as population and assessed value growth to determine distribution.
+- ISSUE 2: Fair and Equitable Distribution of State Shared Revenue: The State’s 2017-2019 Biennial Budget included an increase in the ERP payment to Janesville from 2018—2022.
+This increase acknowledged the inequitable method for the distribution of shared revenue and allows the City to address critical budget shortfalls.
+However, the additional $583,000 for five years does not remedy the problem with State Shared Revenue.
+With the additional funding, Janesville still receives only $669 per capita in property tax and shared revenue combined, compared to the peer average of $819 per capita.
+The City of Janesville is a fiscally-responsible steward of taxpayer dollars with the second lowest property tax rate and fourth lowest property tax per capita among our 14 peer communities.
+State Shared Revenue is vital to our ability to provide public services to our citizens and should be distributed among municipalities in a fair and equitable manner.
+If Janesville received State Shared Revenue that was equal to that of the average peer city, it would equate to an increase of nearly $5.5 million each year, doubling Janesville’s current distribution.
+We request that the legislature “unfreeze” and annually recalculate Shared Revenue, allowing for factors such as population and assessed value growth to determine distribution.

-- Adequate Transportation Funding for Local Roads and Public Transit: The City of Janesville urges our State officials to find a viable and long-term strategy for addressing Wisconsin’s transportation needs while also providing increased funding for local road projects and public transit.
+ISSUE 4: Adequate Funding for Local Roads and Public Transit: The City of Janesville urges our State officials to find a viable and long-term strategy for addressing Wisconsin’s transportation needs while also continuing to support local road and non-motorized programs and public transit.
 Additionally, we ask our legislators to work with the Wisconsin Department of Transportation to manage the Urban Surface Transportation Program in a predictable and common sense way in order to ensure local communities receive full funding as allocated under federal legislation.
-Local roads and reliable public transit are vital to our city’s economy and quality of life.
+Local roads and reliable public transit are vital to our City’s economy and quality of life.
 More Americans than ever rely on public transit to get to school, work and essential services.
-In light of insufficient federal funding for capital investment, we urge the legislature to restore transit funding to historic levels.
+We are encouraged by the use of Volkswagen settlement funds for bus grants and request the legislature restore transit operating assistance to historic levels.

 Contact Your Legislators